 Understanding Overfitting in Machine Learning

 Imagine your model as a student who is trained to take an exam by memorizing answers, instead of understanding the concepts.
 They have a chance of passing the exam if the examination paper has a known pattern.
 However, the student will fail in case of a different pattern of questions.
-Likewise, in an overfitted model, the model has memorized the training set, instead of following the general patterns.
+Similarly, an overfitting in machine learning model memorizes the training data, including noise and irrelevant variations, rather than learning the general patterns.

 A machine learning model can overfit by learning not just the meaningful patterns (signal) but also the irrelevant variations, noise, and outliers in the training data.
 This results in a model that performs exceptionally well on the training set but fails to generalize to new or unseen data.
-It may be possible that, based on your training performance, you believe that you have an accurate model, but when put to the test, the performance of your model declines, clearly an overfitting case.
+It may be possible that, based on your training performance, you believe that you have an accurate model, but when put to the test, the performance of your model declines, a clear case of overfitting.

 To understand what overfitting is, we can use a simple example of polynomial regression: